Congo: Travel inspired fashion [The Morning Call] | Africanews

 “Karibu is the emotional way of welcoming our customers and all those who are interested in the brand.
 We are both Congolese ( Roseline and I) we grew up abroad.
 Once we got back home we thought we could bring what we had abroad by mixing with what we already have here.
 So because of trips like the one Roseline had recently in Kenya, we said to ourselves after “mobémbo” which was an invitation to travel through the brand, we thought of karibu.
 Welcome to Congo where we want everyone to find themselves.”

-Roselyne next trip?
+Roselyne’s next trip?

 “The next trip I had in mind was to South Africa, but with the current situation, political problems, I don’t even know if they are political, problems with foreigners and with immigration, I must admit that it scares me a bit.”